TOP

 Day 3: Bamako – Sikasso

-This morning we drive to Sikasso, passing through the rich agricultural lands of southern Mali.
-Sikasso is considered to be Mali's breadbasket.
-We shall see the remnants of the Tata, an ancient palisade that encircled the city which, for a time, held off the French colonial army.
-In the Mamelon, the residence of the kings of Sikasso and the cultural center Sénoufo tribal homeland we shall learn about this brave tribe and their strong heritage.
-We end the visit to Sikasso with a visit to the Missirikoro Grotto where Muslim and occult people worship side by side.
-Overnight in Sikasso.
+This morning, we drove to Sikasso, passing through the rich agricultural lands of southern Mali.
+Sikasso is considered Mali’s breadbasket.
+We will see the remnants of the Tata, an ancient palisade that once encircled the city and, for a time, held off the French colonial army.

 Day 4: Sikasso – Ségou